News

 Zenith Bank Plc

 Zenith Bank Plc was established in 1990 by Jim Ovia.
 The bank fervently embraced information technology to promote Its services right from inception.
 It now has subsidiaries in Sierra Leone, Ghana, South Africa, Nigeria, the UK and United Arab Emirates.
-In its unaudited results presented to the Nigerian Exchange for Quarter 3 of the financial year ending September 2022, there was a rise in operating costs by 17% from the previous year.
-Nevertheless, it recorded:
+Its unaudited results were presented to the Nigerian Exchange for Quarter 3 of the financial year ending September 2023.
+The bank recorded a triple-digit growth of 114% (from N620.6 billion to to N1.33 trillion, between Q3 of 2022 and Q3 of 2023.
+Additionally, the same period recorded:

 Access bank